 Where to Look for a Job in Germany?

-On these platform, you can see both English and German job postings.
+On these platforms, you can see both English and German job postings.

 Major job platforms where you can see both English and German job postings: